SpiffiRacoon/group-12-kadlab/README.md

 | `exit` | Shut down the node |
 | `help` | Print available CLI commands |

-To run any of the above commands, simply type `<command>` in the terminal.
+To run any of the above commands, simply type `<command>` in the attached terminal.

 ## Testing